masterahmedhussain/To-do-list/readme.md

-This the TODO list app where you can add the task and delete the task when
+This the TODO list app where you can add the task and delete the task when they are completed.